Today you're going to learn how to fix various SIM provisioning error messages (FAST).

 First, I have to mention that 'provision mm2' error message does not have anything to do with your phone model or operating system.
 You can likely get this error on Android smartphone or any iPhone device.

 Now, let's see what does it mean "SIM not provisioned" and the main reasons for SIM Not Provisioned error message on any mobile network.

 "SIM Not provisioned" basically means your SIM card is not tied to your account.

 - If you have transferred the number to a brand new Sim card;

 - If you got a brand new phone with a new or old Sim card;

 - The service provider authorization system is temporarily unavailable;

 - You may be outside your carrier coverage area with no existing roaming agreement.

 The most common reason for "Sim not provisioned mm2 error message" is because your Sim card is suspended by the network provider, not activated, or isn't picked up by the smartphone.

 In fact, if you just bought a new Sim card (new account or line of service), then you are likely to see this error.
 You may need to activate the SIM according to instructions provided by the mobile operator.

 Activation should also work if you don't want to or can't use the old SIM in the new phone.
 If this is a replacement device for an older cell phone, you only need to move the old SIM into the new phone SIM card slot.

 If your Sim card is not brand new and was working fine until now and then suddenly started giving this error, it could be one of those options:

 - Faulty SIM - Your Sim card is dead (if it is too old) and you need to replace it.
-TIP: try it first in a different phone;
+TIP: try inserting the Sim card in a different phone;

 - Sim card does not have proper contact with smartphone sim card slot pins - you need to clean then reinsert it;

 - Your network operator deactivated the Sim card because you transferred the number to a new Sim card.